About Prizes in the FAS

 Prizes in the Faculty of Arts and Sciences (FAS) are given for academic excellence, outstanding individual qualities, or other achievements.
 They are also awarded for excellence in subjects as demonstrated by essays submitted directly for prize consideration, special examinations, or theses submitted to the departments.
 Although some awards listed under Prize Descriptions have the word “scholarship” in their titles, they are not need based and are awarded as prizes.

 Need-based awards, scholarships, and certain fellowships may be awarded through the Office of Financial Aid, the Graduate School of Arts and Sciences, non-FAS Faculties, or individual academic departments.
-The athletic prizes listed represent only a portion of those awarded; the Department of Athletics also recognizes the participation and achievement of individuals by the awarding of letters and prizes in a variety of sports.
+The Department of Athletics also recognizes the participation and achievement of individuals by the awarding of letters and prizes in a variety of sports.
 Information on all athletic prizes can be obtained from the Department of Athletics.
 Some additional prizes are administered locally by departments and are not listed here.